-From 9am to 10pm daily, Link2home provides callers with information, assessments and referrals to homelessness support and accommodation services across NSW.
-Between the hours of 10 at night and 9 in the morning, Link2home provides information and assessment only and will refer people to emergency services if required.
+From 9am to 10pm daily, Link2home provides people who call the service with information, assessments and referrals to homelessness support and accommodation services across NSW.

+Between the hours of 10pm and 9am, Link2home provides information and assessment only and will refer people to emergency services if required.

-Callers to Link2home will receive one or more of the following:
+People who call Link2home will receive one or more of the following:

-- information about local services - an assessment to determine what kind of help is needed - referral to appropriate specialist homelessness services (SHS), support services, temporary accommodation and/or other services.
+- information about local services - an assessment to determine what kind of assistance is needed - referrals to appropriate specialist homelessness services, support services, temporary accommodation and/or other services

-Link2home also provides information about homelessness services across NSW to SHS providers and homelessness advocates acting on behalf of clients.
+Link2home also provides information about homelessness services across NSW to service providers and homelessness advocates acting on behalf of clients.